Anyone can apply for a postal vote - you don't need to give a reason.

 We must collect "personal identifiers" from all postal voters.
 These identifiers (signature and date of birth) are used to check postal votes cast at election time, in an attempt to prevent and detect electoral fraud and to protect your vote.

 Once complete, please deliver the form to the Elections Office, Town Hall, St Aldate's, Oxford, OX1 1BX.
+Alternatively, you can scan the completed form and email it to [email protected].

 Changing where your postal vote is sent